jonas-lundqvist/orb/README.md

 However, there are some major glaring things to be fixed for anyone that want to fork it:
 * Store transactions in the browser.
 Currently all transactions are fetched and parsed **every time you refresh the page**.
 This opens up the whole thing for some serious DoS attacks (spam the oracles p2pkh and see the whole thing just kind of die...).
+* Place all needed parameters in an NFT commitment.
+This way the covenant could always live on the same address.
 * Fee estimation.
 I kind of just gave up and slapped on a couple of hundreds of sats on each input/output.
 * Input consolidation.
 Related to above: I just consolidate all inputs each time, so if anyone spams a couple of hundred inputs with dust to a user the webapp is kind of unusable.
 * Everything UX. 'nuff said.